worldpeaceenginelabs/CLOUD-ATLAS.peerset.DB/README.md

 # Peerset

 **Short Description:**
-A decentralized peer-to-peer record synchronization system, where every record is signed, hashed, moderated, locally stored and synchronized across connected peers.
+A decentralized peer-to-peer record synchronization system, on top of https://github.com/dmotz/trystero where every record is signed, hashed, moderated, locally stored and synchronized across connected peers.
 Users can log in with Bech32 keys (Nostr npub/nsec), create records, and participate in a fully self moderated swarm with automatic deduplication, missing-range detection, and session enforcement.

 ## Get Your Keys
 Only you have the Nostr keys in possession but this service offers their recovery via your email address for free: [NSTART.ME](https://nstart.me/)
+<br><br><br>

+# Workflow

+1. **Peer joins**
+   - Send local bucket hashes to the new peer.

+2. **Compare bucket hashes**
+   - Detect which buckets differ between peers.

+3. **Send UUIDs**
+   - For differing buckets, send the UUIDs of local records.

+4. **Request missing full records**
+   - Receive missing records and update:
+     - `recordStore` (in-memory)
+     - `uuidStore` (UUID mapping per bucket)
+     - IndexedDB (persistent storage)

+5. **Update bucket hashes periodically**
+   - Idle peers trigger hash recomputation.
+   - Broadcast updated bucket hashes if changes are detected.

+6. **Prune old records**
+   - Automatically delete records older than 90 days.

+## Granularity

+- Buckets are **daily** by default (`day1`, `day2`, …).
+- Can be adjusted to **quarter-day, hourly, or any custom interval** by modifying:
+  - `getBucketForDate()`
+  - `TOTAL_BUCKETS`
+- Smaller intervals increase sync granularity but also metadata size and action frequency.
+<br><br><br>

-## Features
+# Features

 - Decentralized peer-to-peer network using Trystero: A hash of the room name is announced on the public BitTorrent tracker network.
 Everyone interested in that UUID gets connected into a shared WebRTC buffer (our Trystero room)
 - Record creation with UUID, timestamp, creator key, geolocation, text, link, hash, and signature